-They were able to automatically dispatch an autonomous truck to carry freight; successfully priced, tendered and booked via Loadsmart and then picked up and delivered the shipment using Starsky’s self-driving technology.
+They were able to dispatch an autonomous truck to carry freight automatically; successfully priced, tendered, and booked via Loadsmart and then picked up and delivered the shipment using Starsky’s self-driving technology.

 Integrating Loadsmart’s AI-powered pricing and load matching technology with Starsky’s API meant that no human intervention was required.
-The historic initiative is part of a larger strategic partnership that paves the way for the future of trucking: autonomous brokerages dispatching freight to autonomous trucks without human involvement.
+The historic initiative is part of a more extensive strategic partnership that paves the way for the future of trucking: autonomous brokerages dispatching freight to autonomous trucks without human involvement.

 Loadsmart was able to connect its customer network with Starsky’s fleet of regular and self-driving trucks by integrating Loadsmart’s Automated Dispatch API with Starsky’s Hutch API.
-As a result of the partnership, Starsky is able to dispatch its trucks automatically without human intervention, while Loadsmart can expand its ability to automate the shipping process from quoting to booking.
+As a result of the partnership, Starsky can dispatch its vehicles automatically without human intervention, while Loadsmart can expand its ability to automate the shipping process from quoting to booking.

 “Today, for the first time ever, the advances that seem obvious for the ride-sharing services are coming to trucking,” said Stefan Seltz-Axmacher, CEO and founder of Starsky Robotics.
-“It is not uncommon for a traditional trucking company to have 5 full-time employees involved in shipping each truck for each load.
-By integrating e-brokers like Loadsmart, we eliminate all back office human intervention and make the shipment process seamless, while focusing on ensuring the safety of driverless trucks.
-With Starsky’s Hutch API, which was also announced today, we will be able to regularly dispatch autonomous loads on a regular basis.”
+“It is not uncommon for a traditional trucking company to have five full-time employees involved in shipping each truck for each load.
+By integrating e-brokers like Loadsmart, we eliminate all back-office human intervention and make the shipment process seamless, while focusing on ensuring the safety of driverless trucks.
+With Starsky’s Hutch API, which was also announced today, we will be able to dispatch autonomous loads regularly.”

 Ricardo Salgado, CEO, Loadsmart, said, “Autonomous vehicles play an integral role in our vision to deliver end-to-end automated shipping and logistics services.
 Starsky is one of the leading developers of autonomous trucking technology and given our belief that autonomous trucks will be of great value; the team will help us to be at the forefront of providing our customers with access to cutting-edge technology so that they can advance their supply chain.”